roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Use a StatefulSet to create a stateful application.md

         |Parameter|Description|
         |---------|-----------|
         |Image Name|        -   To use a Docker image or an image from Container Registry, click **Select Image**.
 In the dialog box that appears, select an image and click **OK**.
 In this example, an NGINX image is selected.
 On the **Search** tab, select **Docker Images** from the drop-down list, enter NGINX in the search bar, and then click Search.
             -   Alibaba Cloud Container Registry: On the **Alibaba Cloud Container Registry** tab, you can select an image from Container Registry.
 Specify the region and the Container Registry instance to which the image belongs.
-For more information about Container Registry, see [What is Container Registry Enterprise Edition?]().
+For more information about Container Registry, see [What is Container Registry?]().

 **Note:** On the **Alibaba Cloud Container Registry** tab, you can enter an image name to search for an image.